spicyuuu4777/Yuineko-Privacy-Policy/Privacy-Policy and TOS.md

-# Yuineko-Privacy-Polic
+# TERMS OF SERVICE & PRIVACY POLICY

 ---

-• TERMS OF SERVICE & PRIVACY POLICY

 • If u won't follow Our Terms Of service Or Privacy Policy May Lead Blacklist.